Jstith/Pcap-Timer-Series-Analyzer/readme.md

 ## About

-I was doing a CTF challenge recently, and I fould the need to analyze large collections of flows coming in and out of pcaps to look for beaconing traffic to a C2 server.
+I was doing a CTF challenge recently, and I found the need to analyze large collections of flows coming in and out of pcaps to look for beaconing traffic to a C2 server.
 I tried to use [Arkmine](https://arkime.com/) and [RITA](https://github.com/activecm/rita), but Arkmine's graphics were focused on large volumes of valid update traffic, and RITA didn't really find anything of value, either.

 So, I worked on a script that parses a PCAP and sorts by source IP to destination IP, and pulls out some simple statistics about each source / destination pair:
 - Number of packets